AlexCeleste/bOGL-2/Docs/bOGL.md

 Many of the features provided by Blitz3D and miniB3D outright do not exist in bOGL, even including the official addon modules (from this point on, assume addons are included in the discussion).
 As a not-necessarily-exhaustive list of these missing features:

 * Blitz3D permits a mesh to be made up of multiple separate "surfaces", where a "surface" is a single block of triangles and vertices with a given brush applied to it. bOGL has no concept of "surfaces": each mesh only has one block of vertices and triangles.
-* Blitz3D allows you to "instance" geometry by using shallow copies of entities, meaning less data needs to be copied to the GPU, which is good for performance. bOGL does not include this important feature, so everything that gets drawn has a cost.
-This means that e.g. scenes with large numbers of animated characters will likely be very slow in bOGL.
+* Blitz3D allows you to "instance" geometry by using shallow copies of entities, meaning less data needs to be copied to the GPU, which is good for performance. bOGL only supports instancing of static meshes (you can try instancing animated meshes, but the results will probably be a disaster).
+This means that e.g. scenes with large numbers of animated characters (MD2 or BO3D) will likely be very slow in bOGL.
 * bOGL has no concept of a "brush".
 Colours, textures and FX need to be applied individually; other brush features like shininess do not exist at all.
 * bOGL does not support multitexturing.
 Any details that you would achieve in Blitz3D using multiple texture layers need to be "baked" into the base texture for bOGL (this will make it a bit more difficult to use lightmaps).
 * bOGL does not support any texture blend modes other than colour.
 * bOGL does not support many of Blitz3D's entity types; mirrors, planes, sprites, listeners and BSPs are not available.
  * Terrains are nominally supported, but are actually just naive mesh-based heightfields that form static, standard meshes.
 This means there is no dynamic LOD, and the dimensions of a terrain are limited by the maximum number of polygons to a mesh (machine-specific, usually 65536 or half that).
 * bOGL does not provide loaders for 3DS, X, or B3D files (not to be confused with BO3D files, which are of course supported).
 You can convert B3D files to BO3D files using the utility at `Tools/bo3d_conv.bb`.
 * There is no `AlignToVector`.
 * `Animation` does not support animation sequences, only frame-by-frame animation.
 * There is no `UpdateWorld`; things like animation are updated by their own addon-specific functions (such as `UpdateAnimations`).
 * Render tweening is not built in.
 * `UpdateNormals` is not built in (good riddance).
-* Collision detection is extremely limited, sphere->cube *only* (this means you may need two colliders, collder and "collidee", for some objects).
-Since B3D was written, 3D physics libraries have become far more powerful anyway.

 #### <span id="existing" />Differences in existing features ####